-Rob Johns is a Senior Lecturer in the Department of Government at the University of Essex.
-Appointed at Essex in 2010, his previous post was at the
+Rob Johns is a Reader in Politics in the Department of Government at the University of Essex.
+Appointed at Essex in 2010, his previous post was at the University of

 - Participants will become adept in using a wide range of statistical methods for analysing survey data.
 These methods are widely used by both academic and professional researchers in a wide range of fields: political science, sociology, psychology, health sciences, sports science, marketing, and so on.
-Participants will also acquire a good working knowledge of Stata, a highly versatile program for analysing statistical data, while the techniques will also be demonstrated in SPSS for those with access only to that package.
+Participants will also acquire a good working knowledge of SPSS, the most commonly used package among survey researchers, but support will be given for those wishing to use other software.
 In addition to boosting participants’ current skills, this course also serves as a springboard for the study of more advanced statistical methods – many of which are available in later sessions at the Summer School.

 - Since this is an introductory course, participants are not required to do any prior reading.
 However, those a bit nervous about confronting statistics may benefit from a quick look at the gentle introduction provided by:

 - Salkind, Neil J., 2010.
 Statistics for People Who (Think They) Hate Statistics (4th edn.), Thousand Oaks, CA: Sage.